Paris Oasis Schoolyards programme

 • Adapt cities to climate change by an urban and natural development:

-• Choose urban development considering NBS for social and climate challenges o Anticipate the evolution of urban infrastructure: consider NBS in face of repeated heat waves
+• Choose urban development considering NbS for social and climate challenges o Anticipate the evolution of urban infrastructure: consider NbS in face of repeated heat waves

 • Organize a participative management